calowe2/comp423-course-notes/docs/tutorials/go-setup.md

 1. Now we have added our Github repo as a remote

 Check your default branch name with the subcommand git branch.
-If it's not main, rename it to main with the following command:
+If it's not main, rename it to main with the following command so that we are all on the same page for the rest of the commands:

 ``` yaml
 git branch -M main.